 یہ جلد کے خلیوں کی عمر کم ہوجانے کی بیماری ہے جس کی وجہ سے خلیے جلد مرنے لھتے ہیں اور نئے خلیے بننے کا عمل تیز ہو جاتا ہے۔ اس وجہ سے جلد پر مردہ خلیے جمع ہونے لگتے ہیں جو خشکی کی شکل اختیار کر سکتے ہیں اور بعض اوقات درد اور تکلیف کا باعث بھی بنتے ہیں۔

-Psoriasis is a fairy recurrent skin disorder which quickens the skin cells’ life cycle.
+Psoriasis in Urdu is چنبل which is a fairy recurrent skin disorder which quickens the skin cells’ life cycle.
 The cells build over each other on the skin’s surface.
 These built up skin areas might appear as itchy, and even painful, patches.
 It is a chronic condition with symptoms repetitively appearing and then receding.
 This condition is treated in a way as to halt the continued speedy skin growth.
 Psoriasis in Urdu is called ‘chambal’.

 While no cure has been found yet, the symptoms are manageable.
 Frequent moisturizing, smoking cessation and stress management have been known to help.